BETA PRODUCT

 What is the potential for scalability and sustainability?

-What is the solution's potential for scalability and sustainability?
-Assess whether the solution can be expanded to reach a wider audience and continue beyond the grant period.
+Use this prompt to assess whether the solution can be expanded to reach a wider audience and continue beyond the grant period.

 How will the nonprofit communicate learnings with the wider community?

-Capacity and Resources
+Capacity & Resources

 Does the nonprofit have the resources to implement effectively?